 Truth be told, we didn’t use public transport except for Seoul.

-The train is still a great option if you want to visit Seoul and do side-trips to Busan and Gyeongju.
+Taking the train is still a great option if you want to visit Seoul and do side trips to Busan and Gyeongju.

 Korail operates a network of high-speed trains similar to the Shinkansen in Japan.
 These trains take you from Seoul to Gyeongju and Busan in 2 hours and 2 hours and 45 minutes respectively.